boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.remote.debug/README.md

 To simplify the usage of this package the debugging code is outsourced into the script debugging.py.

-To use debugpy and the script in your own Python projects too install the package into your project enviroment, copy the script debugging.py into your project folder and add the function calls into your code.
+To use debugpy and the script in your own Python projects too install the package into your project environment, copy the script debugging.py into your project folder and add the function calls into your code.

 ___